Worms in Dogs - How to Recognise and Treat Them?

 • Pale Gums: Check your dog’s gums; if they appear pale or white, this could be a sign of anemia.

-• Weakness and Lethargy: Anemic dogs often have little energy and may seem weak or uninterested in their usual activities.
+• Weakness and Lethargy: Anaemic dogs often have little energy and may seem weak or uninterested in their usual activities.

 • Rapid Heart Rate: As the body tries to compensate for the lack of red blood cells, you might notice that your dog’s heart is beating faster than usual.